MeirKriheli/meirkrihelicom/content/en/posts/python-fast-json-128-bit.md

 takes it's toll on the Python app.
 In addition, JSON is the accepted content for Celery, which could use a boost.

+This we've embarked on a search for a faster JSON library, Rust or C++ based.
-So we went shopping for faster JSON library, and settled on [orjson](https://github.com/ijl/orjson) - fast and can handle more data types than others tested.
+Eventually settled on [orjson](https://github.com/ijl/orjson) - fast and can handle more data types than others tested.

-Following the CI and regression tests started to fail.
-Turns out we have large numbers (<64bits) in our monitoring data, which triggers a [serialization failure](https://github.com/ijl/orjson/issues/116).
+Following the change, CI and regression tests started to fail.
+Turns out we use large numbers (>64 bits) in our monitoring data, which triggers a [serialization failure](https://github.com/ijl/orjson/issues/116).